dervalp/ioc/README.md

 **lazyForProperties**

-When using property injection, you can defer the creation of the
+When using property injection, you can defer the creation of the Service until something uses the Property.

 ```
   IOC.register( "serviceB" )